yasuflatland-lf/liferay-dummy-factory/README.md

 ### For 7.2
 1. Download jar file from [here](https://github.com/yasuflatland-lf/liferay-dummy-factory/tree/master/latest) and place it in ${liferay-home}/deploy folder.
 2. Start Liferay bundle and login as an administrator.
-3. Dummy Factory uses lodash libraly and it's disabled for 7.2 by default.
-Please navigate `Control Panel → Configuration → System Settings → Third Party` and check Lodash to true.
-4. After the jar is properly installed, navigate to ```Control Panel``` in the left pane and under ```Apps``` folder, Dummy Factory portlet will be found.
+3. After the jar is properly installed, navigate to ```Control Panel``` in the left pane and under ```Apps``` folder, Dummy Factory portlet will be found.
 Please place that on a page.
-5. Now you are ready to create dummy data!
+4. Now you are ready to create dummy data!
 Enjoy!

 ### For 7.1
 1. Download jar file from [here](https://github.com/yasuflatland-lf/liferay-dummy-factory/tree/7.1.x/latest) and place it in ${liferay-home}/deploy folder.